doctrine-extensions/DoctrineExtensions/doc/transaction-safety.md

 **NOTE:** it is not enough to simply have a transaction.

 So how we can achieve this?
-The simplest solution is [pesimistic locking](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/transactions-and-concurrency.html#pessimistic-locking) which is supported by ORM.
+The simplest solution is [pessimistic locking](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/transactions-and-concurrency.html#pessimistic-locking) which is supported by ORM.

 So how we can use it correctly to maintain our transactions safe from one another.
 Lets say we have two entity types in our application: